zesk/build/documentation/source/guide/why.md

 ## Why was it built?

-Here's a bullet list of reasons:

-- A littering of shell scripts in every project, many with similar functionality between projects
+- Had a littering of eerily similar shell scripts in every project
 - Rewriting the same shell function in many places in many projects created debt to keep projects and code in sync
 - Generally speaking, patterns in Bash are consistent
 - System tools and flags for shell binaries used across platforms are **inconsistent** - this toolkit isolates and